inclement/inclem.net/content/110314-bindmethod.rst

 will call :code:`a_function` with the arguments :code:`arg1` and :code:`arg2`.

-The problem is that Python itself fundamentally doesn't work like this.
-The bind method doesn't know about the existence of :code:`a_function` or its arguments, it only receives the *result* of this function call.
+The problem is that Python itself doesn't work like this; the bind method doesn't know about the existence of :code:`a_function` or its arguments, it only receives the *result* of this function call.
 This often leads to confusion when a user doesn't understand why the binding is only called once, during the declaration